Home to School Transport Policy (0 to 25 Year Olds)

 For changes to bus routes: Public buses

-Where a road is too hazardous for school transport in the morning, the transport operator is under no obligation to attempt the afternoon run.
-Parents/carers would be informed if this is the case so they can make alternative arrangements to collect the pupil from school.
+Where a road is too hazardous for school transport in the morning due to severe weather conditions, the transport operator is under no obligation to attempt the afternoon run.
+Parents/carers would be informed if this is the case so they can make alternative arrangements to collect their child from school.

-Enhanced Disclosure and Barring Service checks are carried out on all drivers and passenger assistants prior to them being employed on Home to School Transport contracts.
-Following a satisfactory check and appropriate safeguarding training, an identity badge will be issued to drivers and passenger assistants by the Council which will be worn at all times as proof of approval to undertake the work.
-If a driver or passenger assistant cannot produce their badge, you should notify the Client Transport Team immediately and do not let your child travel in the vehicle.
+Enhanced Disclosure and Barring Service (DBS) checks are carried out on all drivers and passenger assistants prior to them being employed on Home to School Transport contracts.
+Following a satisfactory check and appropriate safeguarding training and other relevant training, an identity badge will be issued to drivers and passenger assistants by the Council which is worn at all times as proof of approval to undertake the work.
+If a driver or passenger assistant cannot produce their badge, you should notify the Client Transport Team immediately on 01296 387 439 and not let your child travel in the vehicle.

 If you have any concerns regarding the behaviour of drivers or passenger assistants, report this by completing the school transport Contact us form.